swang373/cms_figure/README.md

 # cms_figure

 The CMS Publication Committee (PubComm) has a set of [guidelines](https://twiki.cern.ch/twiki/bin/view/CMS/Internal/FigGuidelines) regarding how figures should appear in more official settings.
 To that end, they provide a ROOT C++ macro for drawing figure labels that is accompanied by an all too literal translation into Python.
-Both versions suffer from vague parameter names, unintuitive values for arguments, and minimal documentation.

-Having worked on restyling figures for publication, I decided to craft a more user-friendly experience for myself and others.
+Having worked on restyling figures for publication, I decided to craft a more user-friendly experience.
 The end result is this unofficial cms_figure package that features:

 * A `TDRStyle` context manager that helps with switching to and from the official plotting style.
 * A `draw_labels` utility function that positions and draws figure labels on the active canvas.